Family Nurse Practitioner (M.S.N.) (Accelerated Online)

 8. Essential Competency Requirements and attestation

-9. completion of New Student Orientation as scheduled
+9. Completion of New Student Orientation as scheduled

 • If you are an international applicant, you can apply to this program; however, please be aware that you must:

-• be available to complete certain degree requirements in the state of Texas
+• Be available to complete certain degree requirements in the state of Texas.

-• have a bachelor of science in nursing (B.S.N.) degree from a regionally accredited institution and from a nursing program accredited by the National League for Nursing Accrediting Commission (NLNAC), Commission on Collegiate Nursing Education (CCNE) or other nationally recognized nursing education accrediting body.
+• Have a bachelor of science in nursing (B.S.N.) degree from a regionally accredited institution and from a nursing program accredited by the National League for Nursing Accrediting Commission (NLNAC), Commission on Collegiate Nursing Education (CCNE) or other nationally recognized nursing education accrediting body.
 Your B.S.N. degree must be reflected on your transcript when you apply.

 Ready to Apply?